Exercise a high degree of caution in Liberia due to the unpredictable security situation and high crime rate.

 WHO for the latest details.

-The rate of HIV/AIDS infection in Liberia is high.
+The rate of HIV/AIDS infection is high.
 Exercise appropriate precautions if engaging in activities that expose you to risk of infection.

-yellow fever.
+yellow fever as widespread in Liberia.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes, preventable by vaccination.
 Get vaccinated against yellow fever before travelling to Liberia.
 A valid yellow fever vaccination certificate is required for entry into the country.

 Malaria and other mosquito-borne illnesses are common.
 Protect yourself by: